On this page

 Copyright tools and forms

-Explains how much can be copied for teaching purposes under SFU's Fair Dealing Policy and the Copyright Act's exceptions for educational institutions.
+Explains how much of a work can be copied for teaching purposes under SFU's Fair Dealing Policy and the Copyright Act's exceptions for educational institutions.
+Also available as plain text.

 Copyright Decision Tree